Beraa995/configurable-product-options/README.md

 * In the modifier's processValue function check if attribute code is equal to the code you added in configuration and add value you want to display to the frontend.

 By default, product name and sku are updated after simple product is preselected.

+## Recommendations
+It is recommended to set async load for attributes with a big values and attributes which will be added in the html element not visible until you scroll.

 ## Prerequisites